 Deep yellow leaves, brown spot and patches...
-According toyour weed plant has a deficit in a particular substance.
+According to part 2 in the leaf problem series your weed plant has a deficit in a particular substance.
 It’s great that you can recognise what your precious plant needs but what can you actually do about it?
 In this instalment of Leaf Problems it’s time to think about practical solutions.
 What fertilizer (and how much) should you use to make your plant healthy again?

 In this series: